semilleroCV/deep-learning-notes/README.md

 ## 🐞 Bugs & 🦸 Contribution

-Computer Vision moves fast!
-Sometimes our notebooks lag a little behind the ever-pushing forward libraries.
-If you notice that any of the notebooks is not working properly, create a [bug report](https://github.com/semilleroCV/deep-learning-notes/issues/new?assignees=&labels=bug%2Ctriage&projects=&template=bug-report.yml) and let us know.
+Computer Vision progresses rapidly!
+Occasionally, our notebooks may lag a little behind the constantly advancing libraries.
+If you encounter any issues with the functionality of our notebooks, please create a [bug report](https://github.com/semilleroCV/deep-learning-notes/issues/new?assignees=&labels=bug%2Ctriage&projects=&template=bug-report.yml) to inform us.

 If you'd like to add a new notebook or improve an existing one, please take a peek at our [contribution guide](https://github.com/semilleroCV/deep-learning-notes/blob/main/CONTRIBUTING.md).
 There you can find all the information you need.